 These are the major benefits of choosing PyNet Labs to start your network automation journey.
-To know about the upcoming batch schedules, go to our official CCNA DevNet Page.
+To know about the upcoming batch schedules, go to our official DevNet Associate Page.

 Network automation is the process of using programming or software to automate the planning, deployment, operations, and optimization of networks and networking devices.

 Yes, network automation is one of the most demanded courses in the networking domain.
 Network automation has become an integral part of all Cisco certifications, and its demand is increasing day by day.

 Q3 – Do network engineers need to code?

 Yes, network engineers need to code as Coding has become an essential part of Networking.
 The demand for network engineers is high, and companies prefer network engineers who can automate their networks.

 Q4 – How do I become an automation engineer?